- About Us

 Population focused respiratory service framework

-This framework, developed by the PCRS-UK Service Development Committee helps those looking to design a holistic and integrated respiratory service to see the ideal components for a given population of patients.
+This framework, developed by the PCRS Service Development Committee helps those looking to design a patient focussed respiratory service working across all sectors of out of hospital care to see the ideal components for a given population of patients.
+The RSF has been designed to be applicable and helpful to those delivery care at a PCN or ICS level.

-The framework has been developed by a multi-disciplinary team of clinicians, who are all members of the PCRS-UK Service Development Committee: GPs Noel Baxter, Daryl Freeman, Katherine Hickman, and Sanjeev Rana, Consultant Chest Physician, Binita Kane, Respiratory Specialist Nurse, Vikki Knowles and Respiratory Specialist Physiotherapist Alex Woodward.
+The original framework has been developed by a multi-disciplinary team of clinicians, who were all members of the PCRS Service Development Committee at the time: GPs Noel Baxter, Daryl Freeman, Katherine Hickman, and Sanjeev Rana, Consultant Chest Physician, Binita Kane, Respiratory Specialist Nurse, Vikki Knowles and Respiratory Specialist Physiotherapist Alex Woodward.
+The revised framework has been updated by the current Service Development Committee.

-PCRS-UK is grateful to Cogora, the publisher of Pulse, Healthcare Leader and Management in Practice for their contribution to the design of the framework
+PCRS is grateful to Cogora, the publisher of Pulse, Healthcare Leader and Management in Practice for their contribution to the design of the framework.

 Service development and improvement